michodgs25/Somerset-Trails/README.md

 * *The Somerset trails tab is a hover drop-down element, when the user hovers on the tab; the navigation bar expands and a box drops down.*

-* *The dropdown box provides every trail available to the user at a single click and whilst hovering over each trail name the background lights up green& text size increases.*
+* *The dropdown box provides every trail available to the user at a single click and whilst hovering over each trail name the background lights up green.*

 <details>
   <summary>Navigation& Navigation dropdown</summary>